LoicGrobol/document-numerique/slides/02-encodages/encodages-slides.md

 ---

-« A » et « a », est-ce le même caractèré ?
+« A » et « a », est-ce le même caractère ?

 :::incremental